Get the legal help you need!

 You can learn more about how the court systems make these determinations by visiting the North Carolina Court System website or the South Carolina Judicial Department website.

-Once a child support order is in effect, a paying parent is obligated, by law, to pay the court-mandated amount of child support.
+Once a child support order is in effect, a paying parent is obligated by law to pay the court-mandated amount of child support.
 If a parent fails to pay the full amount, they could be in contempt of court and face severe penalties.
 The courts would be able to take legal action in the form of a wage garnishment or a bench warrant for the arrest of a delinquent parent.

 Can Child Support Be Modified in North or South Carolina?

-If you can no longer afford to pay your child support obligation in full due to an unexpected change in your financial situation, you should speak with one of our child support lawyers in NC or SC.
-The courts will look for proof of a substantial change in financial circumstances before modifying a child support order.
-Additionally, if you, as the custodial parent, have a change of circumstance and require an increase in child support or you suspect that your ex-partner is concealing income, our legal team can help you make modifications to your original agreement and get an accurate summary of your co-parent’s income.
+Additionally, if you, as the custodial parent, have a change of circumstance and require an increase in child support, or you suspect that your ex-partner is concealing income, our legal team can help you make modifications to your original agreement and get an accurate summary of your co-parent’s income.
 Take the necessary steps to protect your family’s future today.

 A Skilled Child Support Attorney Can Help You